mvolkmann/blog/src/prolog.md

 ## Typical Flow

-To start a Prolog REPL, enter an implementation command such as `swipl` or `gprolog`.
+To start a Prolog top level, enter an implementation-specific command such as `swipl` or `gprolog`.

-To evaluate a query in the REPL, enter the query terminated with a period.
+To evaluate a query in the top level, enter the query terminated with a period.
 If the query does not contain any variables then `true` or `false` will be output.